muesinga/programming-univbasics-4-basic-hashes-lab-nyc01-seng-ft-011121/README.md

 2. Implement a method called `my_hash` that returns a valid hash.
 This hash should have at least one key/value pair of your choice.

-3. Implement a method called `pioneer` that returns a hash.
+3. Implement a method called `pioneer` that rhttps://learn.co/tracks/fswd-prework-2-01/fswd-prework-2-01-fswd-prework/fswd-prework-2-01-fswd-prework-programming-as-conversation-part-4-collection-data-types-array-and-hash/basic-hashes-lab#eturns a hash.
 This hash should have a key that is a symbol `:name` and whose value is a string, `'Grace Hopper'`.

 4. Implement a method called `id_hash_generator` that takes in one parameter, an